Microphone Not Working on Windows 11? Here Is How to Fix It

 7. Update or Reinstall Drivers

-If that does not work, uninstall the device, restart your PC, and Windows should reinstall the driver automatically.
+- 4. If that does not help, uninstall the device, restart your PC, and Windows will reinstall the driver automatically

 8. App-Specific Settings